VSI Archive Backup System for OpenVMS Installation Guide

 What scheduling option do you want - INTERNAL

-Device for ABS/MDMS - SYS$COMMON (or current installed location)
+Device for ABS/MDMS - SYS$COMMON (will use current values

 Do you want to replace MRD$RTL.EXE - YES